 Music is made up of two basic components: pitch and rhythm, and for the most part, these fundamentals are divided between the chording and the speaking hand.
 For 90 percent of ukulele players (with apologies to the left-handed 10 percent), the right hand is all about rhythm.

 Fingerstyle playing, picking, and strumming techniques unique to each player are often reflected in their most intimate tool: their nails.
 Manicures are not just for the pampered.
 Musicians’ fingernail requirements are very specific and often have little to do with visual aesthetics.

-The first thing you might notice about a string player’s manicure is that it is lopsided.
+The first thing you might notice about a ukulele player’s manicure is that it is lopsided.
 Most serious players have very short nails on their chording hands.
 As a result, chording hands often look alike.
 The right hand, however, is where things get crazy.

 The manicure on a ukulele player’s picking hand can tell you a lot about how they play.
 Today’s top players bring a wide variety of styles to the ukulele: Hawaiian, classical, vintage swing, jazz, pop, folk, reggae, and flamenco.

 Here, the ukulele’s right-hand women and men share the long and short of their rhythm styles and manicure strategies.

 Hawaiian-style playing combines fingerstyle melodies and strumming.
 These two players use the pinky finger to stabilize their right hands against the instrument, and pick mostly with index and middle fingers.
 The thumbnail is a powerful tool, often kept a little longer.

 “With my acrylic nails, I get more articulation that bites through amplified music when I’m performing on stage.
 When I get my nails done, I tell them ‘thicker than normal’ for added strength.
 I usually file down my two nails (index and middle) as they get longer.”